Upload-and-View/upload-and-view.github.io/turbowarp/muserwindows11debug.md

 > You wanted personalization on debug ui?
 Here it is.
 But, anything WILL have bugs.
 After setting theme, ***you need to minimize, and maximize windows to take changes apply.
 If the app is Debug Menu, all you need to do is nothing.*** (This note is effective now)
 > ***
 > Now, background changes text and icon colours if the theme is changing!
+> ***
+> In Version 4, we want to make more info and app control, with loading screen and more tests.
+That will take from us more time.